What did gentiles need to do to become Christians? This major controversy was settled by the Jerusalem council of Acts 15. How was the law changed?

 Let’s understand something that confuses some people.
 Moses never gave Israel a law of his own making.
 Any law Moses gave Israel came from God.
 This plain fact is overlooked by those who seek to make it seem as if “the law of Moses” opposed “the law of God.”

 It is possible that these men had more in mind than just circumcision.
 But it is impossible to know with certainty, because the Greek word for “law” (nomos) is the same for any law.
-One cannot tell by the word alone whether “law” referred to the 10 Commandments, the law of circumcision, the civil statutes God gave to Israel when He was its Sovereign or even to Roman law.
+One cannot tell by the word alone whether “law” referred to the 10 Commandments, the law of circumcision, the civil statutes God gave to Israel when He was its Sovereign or the ceremonial and sacrificial laws.

 Yet it is possible to know with certainty what law was discussed by the ministry and members of the Church at Jerusalem: The law of physical circumcision (Acts 15:1).